 Two weeks prior to your hair transplant surgery

 You should begin preparing for your hair transplant surgery 2 weeks prior to your scheduled procedure date.
-The first thing that you should take care of is your schedule and your ride.
-By now you should have scheduled a few days off work, preferably a week so you can take it easy after the surgery.
+By now you should have scheduled at least 3 days off work, preferably a week, so you can take it easy after the surgery.

 When preparing for your surgery, do not cut your hair.
-The team would like to see your hair again on the day of surgery and trim your hair at the beginning of the procedure.
-Your head will be buzzed at the beginning of the treatment.
-You should also stop taking any hair loss medications such as Rogaine, Minoxidil, and Finasteride immediately.
+The doctor would like to see your hair again on the day of surgery and trim your hair at the beginning of the procedure.

-If you are taking any blood thinners such as Plavix, Coumadin, and Heparin, please notify us, as these medications can interfere with your healing and the doctor will have to prepare you accordingly.
-If you are taking beta-blockers such as Propranolol, please also notify us at this time as you may have to be switched to a select beta-blocker temporarily, which will not interfere with your results.
+If you are taking any blood thinners such as Plavix, Coumadin, and Heparin, please notify us, as these medications can interfere with your healing and the doctor will have to advise you accordingly.
+If you take beta-blockers such as Propranolol, please notify us at this time as you may have to be switched to a select beta-blocker temporarily, which will not interfere with your results.

 One week prior to your hair transplant